 Four enormous greenhouses and extensive (and well-labeled) botanical gardens are packed with living collections of the plant world; periodic special exhibitions give additional reasons to visit.

-Tickets: Included in regular greenhouse entrance fee, but due to the popularity of this show, you may want to get your tickets online in advance
+Tickets: Included in regular greenhouse entrance fee, but due to the great popularity of this show, you should get your tickets online in advance - tickets often sell out days and even weeks in advance

 Greenhouses